bomba-cat/FreeBSD/README.md

-# FreeBSD
+# Includes
-An installer which sets up post install things on a BSD system
+An installer which sets up post install things on a BSD system that Includes
+- X server
+- tiled window manager, bspwm and sxhkd to be exact
+- Code/Text editor
+- Linux Compatability